 From Vaquero to Cowboy

 TEACHERS – This one’s for you!
-This simple lesson is offered by Target.
+This simple lesson is offered by The Smithsonian.
 Titled, "From Vaquero to Cowboy," the lesson focuses on art and social studies.
-This link provides the teacher background:

 Ranching Today – Video

 TEACHERS – This one’s for you!
 This 9-1/2 minute video features a little boy named Seth Hoff from Goliad, Texas whose family owns a ranch.
 Seth and TPWD’s Chuck Kowaleski discuss what it’s like to live on a modern-day ranch and how ranching today compares with ranching during the days of the great Texas cattle drives.
 Created jointly by TPWD and the Institute of Texan Cultures.

 Vaqueros helped create our culture here in Texas.
 Find out how by reading